aral/ar.al-site/content/2018/07/30/out-of-the-frying-pan-and-into-the-fire/index.md

 __Data about individuals must belong to the individuals themselves.
 Data about the commons must belong to the commons.__

-I implore anyone working in this area – especially professors writing books and looking to shape public policy – to understand and learn this crucial distinction.
+I implore anyone working in this area – especially professors writing books and looking to shape public policy – to understand and learn this core distinction.

 ### There is an alternative